 Night and Day began as a Fish and Chip shop, but Jan had the vision for much more.
 He started with having jazz bands perform, sometimes the bubbling of the chip fryers would drown out the sounds of the bands.
 To now the prestigious, electric, and eclectic music venue, that has had The Black Keys, Arctic Monkeys and Elbow through its doors.

 The publication is predominately illustrated by paper cut collage, pencils and oil pastels.
-With then sections of the interviews overlaying the illustrations. on tracing paper.
-The publication printed on GF-Smith Gmund Bier Pils, and Gmund Bier Weizen (which is the fancy terms for beer paper!).
-This project was a self directed brief and the concept led onto my "Magma-Zine" publication.
-This project was shortlisted for the AOI's World Illustration Awards in association with the Directory of Illustration, ‘books’ category, and exhibited at Somerset House, London.
+With sections from the interviews overlaying the illustrations on tracing paper.
+The publication is printed on GF-Smith Gmund Bier Pils, and Gmund Bier Weizen (paper made from beer!).
+This project was self-published, & shortlisted for the AOI's World Illustration Awards in association with the Directory of Illustration, books category, and exhibited at Somerset House, London.
+Purchase here.

 "If you walk past at midnight it just made me think, if I was abroad, walking in New York or Berlin down the road back to my hotel, there isn't a force of nature that would keep me out.
 I mean I want to be there it looks ace."